SDL Energy Conversion

 - Data-driven turbulence modeling for Large Eddy Simulations

-- Development of Fortran-Python interface for machine learning (ML) inference on CPUs (RWTH) in collaboration with CSG Parallelism and Performance
+- Development of Fortran-Python interface for machine learning (ML) inference on CPUs in collaboration with CSG Parallelism and Performance

 Gallery